-By now you’ve gotten your clients’ attention and, if all has gone well, you’ve engaged with them in some way.
-It’s time to remind them that building a relationship with you comes with great benefits.
+By now you’ve gotten your clients’ attention.
+If all has gone well, you’ve engaged with them in some way.
+Now is a perfect time to remind them that building a relationship with you comes with great benefits.

 Try offering exclusive deals or Facebook offers to customers who like your Facebook page.
 Consider launching a raffle on Twitter, where everyone who retweets you is entered for the chance at a discounted massage.
-Many massage therapists even offer free 30-minute massages or other treats for first-time visitors.
+Many massage therapists even offer free aromatherapy or other treats for first-time visitors.

 Get creative and remember that adding incentives to your marketing campaigns can boost your reach exponentially.
-People want to feel special, and if you help them feel that way, they’re more likely to become repeat customers or even recommend you to their friends and family.
+People want to feel special, and if you help them feel that way, they’re more likely to become repeat customers and recommend you to their friends and family.

 5. Ask for Something in Return

-All good relationships benefit both parties involved, so make sure you’re getting something back from your clients: contact information and referrals.
+Successful relationships mean all parties involved as happy, so make sure you’re getting something back from your clients.
+More specifically, their contact information and referrals.

-Collecting your clients’ contact information, specifically, email addresses will allow you to stay in touch and maintain the relationships you’ve worked so hard to nurture.
+Collecting your clients’ contact information and email addresses will allow you to stay in touch and maintain the relationships you’ve worked so hard to nurture.
 Once you’ve added them to your contact list, all of the other marketing strategies you’ve learned will start to become more effective.
 Your emails will reach larger audiences, and you can auto-import contacts on social media.

-If you’ve earned your clients’ trust and have given them great service, they’ll be happy to recommend you to friends; all you have to do is give them the nudge they need.
-Did you know that 91% of customers say they’re willing to refer friends, but only 11% of businesses actually ask them to do so?
-Don’t miss this opportunity to increase your client base and book more appointments!
+If you’ve earned your clients’ trust and have given them great service, they’ll be happy to recommend you to friends.
+All you have to do is give them the nudge they need.

-No matter your what industry you’re in, attracting new business always needs to be top of mind.
+No matter what industry you’re in, attracting new business always needs to be top of mind.
 Fortunately for you, massage therapy lends itself to a variety of creative marketing strategies.
 Try the techniques listed above and you’re sure to see more clients booking appointments.